-We, the College of Pharmacy at the University of Iowa, recognize and affirm that an inclusive, diverse, accessible, and equitable environment is a vital component of our mission.
-These values foster and enhance teamwork, learning, scientific discovery, clinical practice, and global citizenship.
-Through our actions, priorities, and initiatives, we are committed to building and maintaining a community that upholds these values.
+We, the College of Pharmacy at the University of Iowa, are dedicated to fostering an environment where access, opportunity, and diversity are vital components of our mission.
+These values support and enhance teamwork, learning, scientific discovery, clinical practice, leadership development, and global citizenship.
+We are committed to building and maintaining a community that prepares our students to become culturally and globally competent leaders.

 University of Iowa's Division of Access Opportunity & Diversity